TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{JP Encoding Problem}

 The JP Encoding problem was introduced in the MiniZinc Challenge 2014.
 In brief, the problem is to find the most likely encoding of each byte of a stream of Japanese text where multiple encodings may be mixed.
 The encodings considered are ASCII, EUC-JP, SJIS, UTF-8, or unknown (this choice incurs a large penalty).
-Once again our model closely follows that of Dekker et al.\ \cite{Dekker2017:autotabling}.
+Once again our model closely follows that of~\citeA{Dekker2017:autotabling}.
 We use all 10 instances in the MiniZinc benchmark repository.
 The instances are from 100 to 1900 bytes in length.
-Each byte has four variables: the encoding, a `byte status' variable that combines the encoding with the byte's position within a multibyte character, a `char start' variable indicating whether the byte begins a new multibyte character, and the score which contributes to the objective.
+Each byte has four variables: the \code{encoding}, a \code{byte\_status} variable that combines the encoding with the byte's position within a multibyte character, a \code{char\_start} variable indicating whether the byte begins a new multibyte character, and the \code{score} which contributes to the objective.

 Dekker et al.\ tabulate three subproblems.
-The first connects two adjacent status variables, and the Identical Scopes heuristic triggers on this.
-The second links status, encoding, and char start, and we found that the Identical Scopes heuristic separately links status to encoding, and status to char start.
-The encoding and char start variables are both functionally defined by status so no propagation is lost with two binary table constraints compared to one ternary table.
+The first connects two adjacent \code{status} variables, and the Identical Scopes heuristic triggers on this.
+The second links \code{status}, \code{encoding}, and \code{char\_start}, and we found that the Identical Scopes heuristic separately links \code{status} to \code{encoding}, and \code{status} to \code{char\_start}.
+The \code{encoding} and \code{char\_start} variables are both functionally defined by \code{status} so no propagation is lost with two binary table constraints compared to one ternary table.
 Thirdly Dekker et al.\ tabulate the constraint linking the score to the encoding.
-The Duplicate Variables heuristic triggers on this.
-In summary, the heuristics identify almost the same set of constraints to tabulate as Dekker et al.\ did manually, and all candidates are successfully tabulated (creating binary tables).
+The Duplicate Variables and Large AST heuristics trigger on this.
+In summary, the set of subproblems identified by TabID is not identical to Dekker et al., but is exactly equivalent in propagation strength (assuming GAC is enforced on table constraints).
+All candidates are successfully tabulated (creating binary tables).